At Airedale Junior School we learn:

 Airedale Junior School Choirs:

 We now have two choirs in school, one for upper school with 35 members and one for lower school with 25 members.
 The choirs are led by Mrs Molson with support from Miss Cole and Miss Ambler.
-This school year we have performed at Holy Cross Church, a local care home and at Sheffield arena.
-We have further performances planned for Easter and the school summer show.
+Last year we performed at Holy Cross Church, a local care home and at Sheffield arena for Young Voices.
+We are very much looking forward to getting back to singing soon.

 Music in Ghana